CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-database.md

 * **data**: see the documentation on [the data object](./followups-scripting-data)

 ## Example profile retrieval

-To retrieve a profile from a database you can use the following javascript code.
+The following example in javascript can be used to access a profile from a database.

     <script>
     var profileID = 54840;